jubinmathew1995/compile/README.md

 ```

 ### install
-spark is a shell script, so drop it somewhere and make sure it's added to your $PATH.
+compile is a shell script, so drop it somewhere and make sure it's added to your $PATH.
 Or you can use the following one-liner:

 ```
 sudo sh -c "curl https://raw.githubusercontent.com/jubinmathew1995/compile/master/compile -o /usr/local/bin/compile && chmod +x /usr/local/bin/compile"